L-Blondy/up-fetch/README.md

 </details>

 <details>
-<summary>You can also retry on network errors, timeouts, or any other error</summary>
+<summary>Retry on network errors, timeouts, or any other error</summary>

 ```ts
 const upfetch = up(fetch, () => ({